A Bag of PrettyLitter

 If you introduced multiple cats, follow the golden rule: get a litter box for each cat in the house plus one extra.
 Cats cannot share litter boxes for behavioral and health reasons, and each cat feels safe and secure in their own box with its familiar smells.

-The second reason could be that the kitty is pregnant.
+Another reason could be that the kitty is pregnant.
 If your cat isn't altered and has access to a male cat, they could be pregnant and seeking a place to give birth.
 The litter box will feel safe, secure, and familiar, even though it's not a hygienic place for your pregnant cat to give birth in.

-Later, you can transition the cat away from the litter box later to a more convenient place on a windowsill, cat perch, or shelf.
+Later, you can transition the cat to a more convenient place on a windowsill, cat perch, or shelf, providing a clean, quiet nesting area away from the litter box.

 PrettyLitter cat litter bag on display with blue geometric shapes in the background